Home Home

 GERMAN NAVY WAR FOR AUXILIARY CRUISERS BADGE VARIATIONS

 The Kriegsmarine War for Auxiliary Cruisers badge was produced by several manufacturers and in different configurations.
+It is a good idea for the collector to examine as many examples of the badge as possible.
+This will enhance your knowledge and ability to identify reproductions.
 The following section displays some of the different types that were manufactured.

 PRICING GUIDE INFORMATION